whirlibulf/engine/Readme.md

     $ component create

-Once component has created a new project folder do you, install the engine:
+Once component has created a new project folder for you, install the engine:

     $ component install whirlibulf/engine